inspektor-gadget/inspektor-gadget/docs/devel/hello-world-gadget.md

 RUNTIME.CONTAINERNAME  PID          COMM         FILENAME                                        UID         GID
 ```

-Now the UID and GID fields are also printed.
+Now, the UID and GID columns have the expected format.
+Notice also that the MNTNS_ID column is
+not showed because the template `ns` hides it by default.

 ### Closing